LLNL/Abmarl/docs/src/gridworld.rst

 the agent as it exist in the original grid.

 ..
 NOTE::
-   The builder itself does not use the ``overlapping`` argument.
+   In the example above, the builder itself does not use the ``overlapping`` argument.
    That is passed on to the simulation.

 ..
 NOTE::
    For consistency, the agents from the input grid should have their position in